ihni/yuzupayroll/README.md

 ```

 ### Using Make

+> [!IMPORTANT]
+> Always read through the source code before running any scripts from the internet

 You can also use `make` for convenience:

 ```bash
 make help
 ```

 This will list available targets like up, down, etc.

 ### Environment Compatibility
 > This project has been confirmed to run successfully in the following environments:
 > - Fedora 42 on WSL (Windows Subsystem for Linux)
 > - macOS (ARM)